redox-os/ion/README.md

 #### Array Syntax

-The basic syntax for creating an array of values is to wrap the values inbetween **[]** characters.
-The syntax within will be evaluated into a flat-mapped vector, and the result can therefor be stored as an array.
+The basic syntax for creating an array of values is to wrap the values in between **[]** characters.
+The syntax within will be evaluated into a flat-mapped vector, and the result can therefore be stored as an array.

 ```ion
 let array = [ one two 'three four' ]